 COLLEGE APPLICATION PROCESS

 Overview: Applying to college can seem overwhelming and cubersome to many students and families.
 Since the college application process has various components and deadlines, it is important to simplify the process.
 A good first step is to become famiiar with the components of an application and the types of admission options listed below.
 Understanding these application components and the admissions options will allow you to make decisions that are best for you.
 Secondly, get organized and give yourself time.
 Whether that be paper organized in a binder or electronically organizing your document, it is imperative to be organized in this process.
 Give yourself alloted time work on applications and work in chunks.
 Waiting until the last minute to complete the components of applications usually results in rushed work and increased anxiety.
 As you begin to work in this process, keep working closely with you college counselor.
-The College Application Process
+The KHS College Application Process (PDF)

 Types of Admission